Midhunrv/transaction_fraud_analysis/README.md

 ## 📂 Contents

-- Power BI report screenshots can be found in the images folder.
-Unfortunately, due to the high size of pbix file cannot be loaded
+- Power BI report screenshots can be found in the Power BI Report folder.
+Unfortunately, due to the high size of pbix file, it cannot be loaded, but I have attached Report link below.
 - KPI calculations and analysis logic
 - Dashboard screenshots